smolquants/papr-review-2023-02/NOTES.md

 where `f = f' + r` in both PAPR and perp cases. `f'` can be interpreted as the mark "premium" component of the funding rate and `r` the interest rate component when using the BitMEX analogy.

+Interestingly, passively holding the PAPR token for an NFT collection appears equivalent to playing the basis trade on a hypothetical perp for that same NFT collection, through the replication strategy above.
+Therefore, price appreciation on the respective PAPR token should produce similar returns to that of the basis trade on a hypothetical NFT perp.